PolyglotSymposium/mm-i/README.md

 language.
 This is not a language built to be a language.
 This is a language built to be a failure.
 We intend to learn by failing.
 Perhaps if we fail enough we will build a real language some day.

+The reason for slash in the spelling is because it has such a cool retro look, like PL/I or OS/2.